-The PSM-4900 with a standard 70 (or 140) MHz IF is the first member of Datum Systems' M5 Class Modem products, representing a fifth generation of innovative design concepts proven and refined over ten years of production.
-The PSM-4900H is the second, combining a 70 MHz transmit IF with an L-Band receive IF ideally suited for small stations and complex VSATs.
-The PSM-4900L is the third, utilizing L-Band frequencies for both the Transmit and Receive IF, it creates the ability to build extremely simple and low cost high performance VSATs All M5 class products encompass significant performance improvement over previous modems at reduced cost.
+The PSM-500 with a standard 70 (or 140) MHz IF is the first member of Datum Systems' M500 Class Modem products, representing a major extension to our fifth generation of innovative design concepts proven and refined over ten years of production.
+The PSM-500L is the second, utilizing L-Band frequencies for both the Transmit and Receive IF, it creates the ability to build extremely simple and low cost high performance VSATs All M500 class products encompass significant performance improvement over previous modems at reduced cost.
+The PSM-500H is the third, combining a 70 MHz transmit IF with an L-Band receive IF ideally suited for small stations and complex VSATs.